 It’s also important to check the return line.
 This plumbing line must be free of cracks to prevent a pool leak.
 A broken return line can feed dirt into the pool.

 Contact Aquaman Leak Detection if you suspect any plumbing leak.
 Modern ultrasonic equipment will be used to located underground leaks and repair them immediately.
-Aquaman will also repair cracks in the surface of inground pools without the need empty the pool.
+Aquaman will also repair cracks in the surface of inground pools without the need to empty the pool.
 Serving Brevard County and the ten surrounding counties we can service your commercial or residential pool today.